 And June 6, 1944, day of the invasion, Rommel is not in Normandy, but he celebrates in Germany the birthday of his wife.
 During the day, he returns to his command post at La Roche-Guyon and tries to repel the forces landed at sea, but he knows it is already too late.

 On July 17, 1944, while returning from an inspection of the German front, fighter planes piloted by Allied airmen shot his vehicle at Vimoutiers.
-The driver of the car is killed instantly and Rommel narrowly escapes death.
+The driver of the car is fatally injured and Rommel narrowly escapes death.

 On July 20, 1944 took place the attack against Hitler.
 Rommel, who had encouraged all attempts to suppress the Führer, was sacked from his post and his military career ended at that time.
 Hitler, convinced that Rommel participated in the attack of July 20, gives him the following two possibilities: either Rommel commits suicide and his death is passed for a death as a result of injuries.